What to know:

-- Toggle widgets are not supported for use with the table search feature.
+- Toggle elements are not supported for use with the table search feature.

-- Records used for "look-up" data should be not used for any other purpose (assignment, subform records)
+- Records used for "lookup" data should not be used for any other purpose.

 Smart Table Search Example

 Step 1In order for this feature to work two separate forms need to be constructed.
-The first form is the form you will want to search within.
-For this example, the form can be considered a Item Database.
-First begin by making a form and give the table the name: item_inventory_scan_demo_db
+The first form is the form you will want to search within (smart table/lookup).
+For this example, the form can be considered an Item Database.
+First begin by creating a form and giving the table name: item_inventory_scan_demo_db

 As mentioned earlier, this form should have a unique value.
-In this example our unique value will be a barcode scan (the Scan Data text element).
-The barcode will be entered by the user .
-The form below shows an example of how the item_inventory_scan_demo_db form should look like.
-Be sure to remember the data column name you enter for each of these widgets, as you will need to reference them in the next form.
+In this example our unique value will be a barcode number.
+The barcode numbers will be entered by the user from the device side or uploaded beforehand to the data table via CSV.
+The form below shows an example of how the smart table form (item_inventory_scan_demo_db) should look like.
+Please note, all these fields will either be "Text", "Text Area", "Pick-List", or "Read-Only".
+Be sure to remember the data column name (DCN) you enter for each of these elements, as you will need to reference them in the next form.

-This scan_data element is what will pre-populate the rest of their information.
+This barcode_number element is what will pre-populate the rest of their information.
 This is the element that will call back to our database form.

-After the Unique Identifier is calling to the database form in the Smart Table Search, in all of the following elements that you want pre populated, call to the database by placing the table name, . , and the data column name to the elementin the database (database.database_table_name.dcn_element_in_database) in the Dynamic Value of the elements on the Item Inventory Scan Form.
+After the unique identifier (barcode_number) is calling to the database form in the Smart Table Search, in all of the following elements that you want pre-populated, call to the database by placing the following function structure in the Dynamic Value of the elements on the Item Inventory Form.

 Before you sync your device you will want to select a Lookup Record Transaction Size.
 Hover over the Company Tab and select Company Info.
 Inside Company Info you will see Lookup Record Transaction Size under the Client Customization section.
 Select Edit Company Info and you can enter a size for each lookup record transaction from 1-500.
 This number determines the number of records that are downloaded in a single transaction.
 Previously records used for Smart Table Search are downloaded one record at a time and now they will be downloaded at up to 500 records at a time greatly decreasing the time it takes to download lookup records.